alanng10/class-lang/Docue/Article/Compute/a.md

 Compute operate code is 4 bytes.
 The first byte is operate kind index.
+The next 3 bytes are argue and dest.

 Compute operates that input var and output var, use var index to specify the var.
 The var index value is 0 to 31.